Planning your Kitchen Cabinet Refinishing Project

 If you want to take your color selection to the next level ask us about our professional design consultant.
 She can also help with the design of your entire project.

-The final day of the process will usually be scheduled approximately two weeks from the date we began your project.
-This date will be scheduled as well before we even start your project
+The final day of the process, phase 2, will usually be scheduled approximately two weeks from the date we began your project.
+This is the installation phase where you get your doors back and is finished within a day.

 When you commit to dates on our schedule we are committed to you.
-We stay on schedule.
-When you are planning other projects in your kitchen you can plan on us being there when we say we will.
 No matter how busy we are your project is our top priority.
-Once you are ready to lock in dates on our schedule we will give you our earliest available dates at that time or you can plan ahead as much as you want.
+Once you are ready to lock in a spot on our schedule we will give you our earliest current availability or you can plan ahead as much as you want.
+If you are motivated and ready to go we often are able to fit you into an early spot.

 The one thing that should be waited on until we finish your in-home portion of work if possible is the under cabinet lighting.
 Depending on the style of lighting this can be difficult to work around when painting your cabinets.

-We do ask that you have countertops (old or new) while we are there working in order to complete our process.
+We do ask that you have counter tops (old or new) while we are there working in order to complete our process.
+We cover them and use them as a workspace.

-Your backsplash can also be done at any time usually, as long as care is taken.
-There is often very little of the backsplash directly up against the finished areas of your cabinets.
+Your back splash can also be done at any time usually, as long as care is taken.
+There is often very little of the back splash directly up against the finished areas of your cabinets, and it should be easy for the contractor to keep it clean.

 New Appliances can be installed ahead of us, or can also be done after us if you would rather. keep in mind we do not disconnect gas lines or plumbing.
 If you desire to have the oven or dishwasher painted behind (which you typically do not see) you will need to have those appliances disconnected and removed from the room so we have the necessary space to work on your cabinets still.
 We can pull out built-in cabinet mounted ovens enough to get behind the bracket if need be.
 We can move refrigerators that have panels behind them that need paint if you would like us to do so.
 We cannot be liable for any damage that may occur when rolling the refrigerator out.
 If you are concerned about this let us know, we are very careful so we do not anticipate any major problems here.